 A panel of experts in ADHD and sleep concluded that non-pharmacological interventions, which include sleep hygiene and behavioural interventions, should be the first-line management 10, 21.
 The National Institute for Health and Care Excellence (NICE) also recommends non-pharmacological interventions such as good sleep hygiene or behavioural therapy 22.
 If non-pharmacological treatments fail, pharmacological treatments may need to be considered.
 Drugs that have been used in clinical practice include clonidine, melatonin, antidepressants, such as trazodone and mirtazapine, hypnotics, such as zolpidem, and antihistamines 11.
 However, evidence supporting these treatments remains limited 23.
 Furthermore, none of these drugs has been approved for treating sleep disturbances in children with ADHD 24.
 In addition, a drug closely related to clonidine, guanfacine, which, like clonidine, is also an α-2 receptor agonist, is becoming more widely used for the treatment of ADHD.
 Somnolence is a major side-effect of guanfacine; it remains to be seen what role this drug will have in the management of sleep problems in children with ADHD 25.

-Although clonidine and guanfacine have been approved by FDA for ADHD treatment however there are no approved treatments, either prescribed or over-the-counter preparations for managing sleep disturbances such as insomnia in these children, as they are in general paediatric populations 4, 26, 27.
-Despite the widespread use of these agents, few data exist on their safety, tolerability and efficacy.
+Clonidine and guanfacine have been approved by FDA for ADHD treatment however there are no approved treatments, either prescribed or over-the-counter preparations for managing sleep disturbances such as behavioural insomnia in these children, as compared to that in general paediatric populations 4, 26, 27.
+Despite the widespread use of these unapproved agents to aid sleep in children with ADHD, few data exist on their safety, tolerability and efficacy.
 Furthermore, the methodological quality of the limited information available has not been assessed.

-This paper provides a systematic review and methodological quality assessment of published studies on the safety, tolerability and efficacy of the most commonly used drugs for treating sleep disturbances associated with ADHD, focusing on sleep-onset insomnia, total sleep duration and number of awakenings during night.
+This paper provides a systematic review and methodological quality assessment of published studies on the safety, tolerability and efficacy of the most commonly used drugs for treating behavioural insomnia associated with ADHD, focusing on sleep-onset insomnia, total sleep duration and number of awakenings during night.

 2 METHODS